openSUSE-Rust/obs-service-cargo/README.md

    <summary>OBS Source Service to vendor all crates.io and dependencies for a Rust project</summary>
    <description><![CDATA[This service extracts a Rust application source,
-  searches for a Rust application containing a Cargo.toml file, download all crates.io and dependencies, and creates a vendor.tar[.<tar compression>] to be committed allowing fully offline builds of Rust applications.]]></description>
+  searches for a Rust application containing a Cargo.toml file, download all crates.io and dependecies, and creates a vendor.tar[.<tar compression>] to be committed allowing fully offline builds of Rust applications.]]></description>
    <parameter name="strategy">